ernestoherrerab/py_nw_automation/ReadMe.md

 - SDWAN Ops: Contains different tasks to automate the SDWAN environment:

   1. SDWAN hostname update hostname (deprecated)
-  2. Orchestration of Prisma Access and SDWAN Routers IPSec tunnels provisioning.
+  2. Orchestration of Prisma Access and SDWAN Routers IPSec tunnels provisioning (Removed from Frontend).

 - Panorama Ops: Contains different tasks to automate the Panorama operations:
   1. Address checker to quickly get all the dependencies from Address Group